Belfast City and District Water Commissioners: Irish Boundary Commission

 The border was ultimately unchanged, leaving the Mourne catchment area and water infrastructure within Northern Ireland.

 Successor organisations

-The powers vested in the Belfast City and District Water Commissioners were transferred to the Minister of Development on 1 October 1973.
+The powers vested in the Belfast City and District Water Commissioners were transferred to the Minister of Development on 1 October 1973, by the Water and Sewerage Services (Northern Ireland) Order 1973 (SI 1973/70).
 Provision of water and sewerage services became the responsibility of the Water Service by 1 January 1974, itself a division of the Department of the Environment.
 In 1996, the Water Executive became an executive agency and was rebranded as the Northern Ireland Water Service and, in 1999, responsibility for water transferred to the Department for Regional Development.
 The Northern Ireland Water Service became Northern Ireland Water in April 2007.